-Following the completion of this offering, our executive officers, directors and greater than 5% shareholders, in the aggregate, will own approximately % of our total issued and outstanding ordinary shares (assuming no exercise of the underwriters' option to purchase additional Class A ordinary shares and no exercise of outstanding options), or % of the total voting power.
+Following the completion of this offering, we anticipate that our executive officers, directors and greater than 5% shareholders, in the aggregate, will beneficially own approximately 83.0% of our total issued and outstanding ordinary shares (assuming no exercise of the underwriter's option to purchase additional Class A ordinary shares and no exercise of outstanding options), or 94.4% of the total voting power.
 Furthermore, certain of our current directors were appointed by our principal shareholders.
 As a result, such persons or their appointees to our board of directors, acting together, will have the ability to control or significantly influence all matters submitted to our board of directors or shareholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other shareholders.

-[Moreover, certain of our existing shareholders, including certain affiliates of our directors, have indicated an interest in purchasing our Class A ordinary shares in this offering at the initial public offering price.
-Based on an assumed initial public offering price of \$ per share, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, if our greater than 5% shareholders purchase all of the Class A ordinary shares they have indicated an interest in purchasing in this offering, the number of ordinary shares beneficially owned by our executive officers, directors and greater than 5% shareholders will, in the aggregate, increase to approximately % of our issued and outstanding ordinary shares (assuming no exercise of the underwriters' option to purchase additional shares and no exercise of our outstanding options).
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these shareholders, or any of these shareholders may determine to purchase more, less or no shares in this offering.]
+Moreover, certain of our existing shareholders, including certain affiliates of our directors, have indicated an interest in purchasing our Class A ordinary shares in this offering at the initial public offering price.
+Based on an assumed initial public offering price of \$11.25 per share, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, if our greater than 5% shareholders purchase all of the Class A ordinary shares they have indicated an interest in purchasing in this offering, we anticipate that the number of ordinary shares beneficially owned by our executive officers, directors and greater than 5% shareholders will, in the aggregate, increase to approximately 85.1% of our issued and outstanding ordinary shares (assuming no exercise of the underwriter's option to purchase additional shares and no exercise of our outstanding options).
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, less or no shares in this offering to any of these shareholders, or any of these shareholders may determine to purchase more, less or no shares in this offering.